carlocarfora/arnold-log-viewer/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Needed to have a working v1
+Needed for a working v1:
 - [x] finish framing all the functions to match the UI
 - [x] finish defining all the functions to parse the log properly
 - [ ] change camera in Render Info section